Contents

 Most visitors find that 3 to 4 hours is ideal for thoroughly exploring all the fascinating attractions and soaking in the site's rich history.

-Is it safe to visit the Tower of London?
+Is photography allowed inside the Tower of London?

 Opt for comfortable footwear, as you'll navigate uneven surfaces and cover some ground while exploring the site.